 How long should a noise assessment take?

-This a common, and understandable, question people looking for a noise assessment often ask - how long will it take.
+This a common and understandable question that people looking for a noise assessment often ask - how long will it take.

 To take two scenarios:

 • Bob works on a press, doing the same thing roughly every 30 seconds.
 If we measure for a few minutes the noise reading will settle at say 91 dB(A).
-From that point on it doesn’t matter if you measure for five minutes or five hours, the result will be exactly the same.
+From that point on it doesn’t matter if you measure for five minutes or for his entire shift, the result will be exactly the same.

 In both, you don’t need to measure for eight hours to get a daily noise exposure figure.
-Once a reading has settled for a job, measuring for longer doesn’t change it.
+Once a reading has settled for a job, measuring for longer doesn’t change it at all.
+Measuring like this is not a short-cut, it is the normal way of assessing noise exposures and the HSE include a process for doing it in L108.

 Number of noise meters makes a big difference.

 One of the biggest influences on a noise assessment duration is whether the machines are actually running as a lot of sites have machines which only run at certain times of day.
-That is no problem for a noise survey and I would just make sure I am there for it as needed.
+That is no problem for a noise survey and I would just make sure I am there for it as needed, if that means waiting around so be it.

-Size of site is less important than you may think
+Size of site or numbers of people are less important than you may think

-What is crucial for a noise assessment is not really the number of people or square footage of a site but what is the variation in the work.
+What is crucial for a noise assessment is not really the number of people or square footage of a site but the variation in the work.

-If you have a food factory with say 250 employees, often most do the same jobs on the same production lines so from a noise assessment perspective it is very simple.
-Conversely, if you have a joinery workshop with 20 employees, that can be far more complex as the variation in their work from day to day can be enormous.
+If you have a factory with 250 employees then often most do the same jobs on the same machines which have a regular cycle, so from a noise assessment perspective it is quite simple.
+Conversely, if you have a joinery workshop with 20 employees then that can be complex as the variation in their work from day to day can be considerable.

 Previous